Table of Contents

 In their journey to buy their first home, Dan and Jess found themselves excited but nervous.
 They had fallen in love with a charming Queenslander.
 The real estate agent who was selling the home seemed to be eager to help.
 This was new to them, so they were won over by his friendly demeanour.
 Dan and Jess just felt they could trust him.
 This comfort led them to reveal everything from information about the pre-approval to how much they adore the home.
 The agent appeared supportive and gave them the next steps to take to make an offer.

-The moment they submitted their completed expression of interest form, they received a call from the real estate agent.
-It turns out they weren’t the only ones who liked the property.
-An elderly couple looking to buy an investment property were also interested and planning to make an offer on that property.
 The worst part was that the real estate agent had shared all the information they knew about Dan and Jess’s situation, ultimately leading to their offer being $25,000 more than Dan and Jess could afford, causing them to miss out on this property.
 You might believe the agent would have eventually gathered all the relevant information anyway, but that’s not necessarily the case.

-In some states, when a property is sold through a private treaty and multiple potential interested buyers are looking to make an offer, the agent must adhere to a multiple-offer process.
-This process begins by inviting all interested parties to submit their best and final offer.
-For example, in Queensland, real estate agents are obligated to immediately inform their seller client of all offers, act according to their seller’s instructions and obtain the maximum sale price for the property.
 However, in obtaining the maximum sale price for the property, agents must treat potential buyers honestly and fairly and not engage in misleading or deceptive conduct where an agent is playing potential buyers off each other in an attempt to draw out further offers and drive up the sale price.
-Remember, they don’t work for you.
-They work for the seller.
-Their goal is to get the highest price possible.

 Read more: How to negotiate with a real estate agent.